qgis/QGIS-Django/readme.rst

 Updates 2019
 ================================================================================

-Migration to Python 3 / Django 2 is in progress and it was completed for the main application (the Pugins application).
+Migration to Python 3 / Django 2 is completed.

-ALL OTHER APPLICATIONS HAVE BEEN DISABLED AND REQUIRE MIGRATION

 A Vagrant setup with the requirements for the migrated Plugins application is available.